BenyaminDamircheli/Asker/README.md

 - [ ] Add more model providers (you could do this yourself)
 - [ ] Add favourites - saved commands you'd want to use and can invoke, similar to running commands regularly.

 I also think that the next evolution of something like this is a way to get LLMs to control your computer and automate much of this stuff for you based on prompts.
 For example, you could ask a sytsem: "can you convert the word documents in my writing folder into pdfs?"
-Obviously this is very different to waht asker is, but it would be something cool to look into in the future.
+Obviously this is very different to what asker is, but it would be something cool to look into in the future.
 For now Asker is just fine.

 The closest thing I have found to what I described is this: https://github.com/OpenInterpreter/open-interpreter